-- Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. - Caseworkers shall utilize readiness risk factors to refer and connect families to services they may need or want to strengthen their families and provide optimal development for their preschool children. - 70% of families served must have at least one successful connection per program year. - Caseworkers shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 5 days of referral.
+- Caseworkers shall utilize readiness risk factors to refer and connect families to services they may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of children, adults, and families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard.
+Active and sustained efforts to connect families to pediatric medical homes shall be a priority. - 70% of families served must have at least one successful connection per program year. - Caseworkers shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.